 Study with us and you’ll join a highly dynamic course, taught by staff engaged in world-class research.
-We run some of the UK’s most innovative modules such as ‘Being Human’, which explores human evolution from biological and cultural perspectives, and ‘Fieldwork: Theory, Practice and Product’ where experienced anthropologists explain how a project reaches fruition; and Cultural Politics on Tour, where you will study tourists, and their motivations and influences, through an exciting mix of field trips, films, lectures and discussion.
+We run some of the UK’s most innovative modules such as Being Human, which explores the human condition from social and biological perspectives; Fieldwork: Theory, Practice and Product, where experienced anthropologists explain how a project reaches fruition; and Cultural Politics on Tour, where you will study tourists, and their motivations and influences, through an exciting mix of field trips, films, lectures and discussion.

-In your first year, you'll be introduced to the theoretical traditions of the discipline as well as its core subject areas, including the family, political systems, cosmological and belief systems.
+- Begin exploring the theoretical traditions of the discipline, as well as its core subject areas, including the family, political systems, cosmological and belief systems.

-- Recent examples have included Kinship: Comparative and Contemporary Studies, Theory: Historical and Contemporary Perspectives, Ethnographic Research Methods.
+- Recent examples have included Kinship: Comparative and Contemporary Studies; Theory: Historical and Contemporary Perspectives; and Ethnographic Research Methods.